 Participants will help to determine the process and content of the workshop.
 Subject to this negotiation they can anticipate an involving process which provides a mix of theory, discussion and practice.
 There will be small group work to help participants consolidate the skills, techniques and concepts.
 There will be appropriate handouts.

 The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant whose reputation in these fields is based on over a quarter of a century of experience.
 Those of you who are familiar with his work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
 His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those which he makes use of in his own work.

 The fee for the workshop is $770.
 This covers morning and afternoon teas and lunch, and appropriate handouts.
-For fees paid a month in advance an early bird fee of $660 applies.
+For fees received by 27 February an early bird fee of $660 applies.
 All costs are in Australian dollars and include GST.